DjaniNanda/Transcript-AI/README.md

 3. Install the dependencies:

        pip install -r requirements.txt

+   If there is no requirements.txt, create one with:

+        openai-whisper
+        torch
+        tk

-4. Make sure ffmpeg is installed and available in your system path:
+5. Make sure ffmpeg is installed and available in your system path:

   - Windows: Download from ffmpeg.org and add to PATH